frhan/frhan.github.io/_posts/2015-10-02-faceted-navigation-with-elasticsearch-and-rails.md

 description: create sample project which will search post and facet location and categories
 keywords: rails,elasticsearch
 ---

-In this article I am going to create sample project which will search post and facet location and categories.Searching and faceting are very common in ecommerce and job sites.Here I use Elasticsearch and Rails 4.
+### In this article I am going to create sample project which will search post and facet location and categories.
+Searching and faceting are very common in ecommerce and job sites.Here I use Elasticsearch and Rails 4.
 Finally the result will be like this ..

 ![alt text](https://raw.githubusercontent.com/frhan/frhan.github.io/master/public/images/image_1.png)